Tutorial: Todo List¶

 completion Bash auto completion using argcomplete python package.

-As you see the completion
+As you see the completion sub command has been added.

 todo completion --help